 In ICCS 2022, poverty was seen as a threat to the world's future by the highest percentage of students in Cyprus and Lithuania (61%), and we recorded the lowest percentage of students with this perception in Poland (32%).
 Unemployment was seen as a threat by the highest percentage of students in Bulgaria (57%), while the lowest percentage was recorded among students in the Netherlands (30%).
-Overpopulation was seen as a threat by the highest percentage of students (30%), while only every third student in Croatia (32%) expressed concern about this issue (Table 5.24b).
+Overpopulation was seen as a threat by the highest percentage of students in Estonia and France (58%), while only every third student in Croatia (32%) expressed concern about this issue (Table 5.24b).